The present perfect tense and the past perfect both show the order in which things happened in the past.

 · He has been sick since last Wednesday.

-· The author has felt strongly about educational opportunities since she taught in a school in a poor neighborhood.
+· The author has cared about educational opportunities since she taught inner city kids.

 · They have been studying English since 2006, but they still haven’t become fluent.

 · “How long have you worked in the sales department?”

 · “I’ve been in sales for two years, but I’ve only worked directly with customers for the last six months.”

 · “That’s interesting.
 My friend had been in sales for just two weeks before his company left him on the sales floor by himself.”

 Fill in the blanks using has, have, ‘ve, or had: